zelalembelay95-lab/cbe-leave-utilization/README.md

 uploaded Google Form ("Weekly Leave Utilization Submission") and Excel reports.
 It replaces the form + spreadsheet workflow with one system that:

 - Team leaders **submit weekly leave** for employees under them (same fields as your Google Form).
-- The app **auto-builds the weekly report** in your existing Excel layout (S.N, ID, Name, Sector/Division, Department/Unit, Position, Days, Start, End, Total).
+Reporting weeks run **Friday → Thursday**, matching HRBP's official template, which is sent every Friday.
+- **Admins can import leave from an Excel file** for anything not submitted through the team-leader form — it's matched against the roster and added straight into the system, showing up in reports and balances immediately.
+- Both the weekly and monthly reports **export as fully-styled Excel files** — same fonts, gold header, and shaded columns as your original HRBP template, not a plain CSV.
 - Weekly reports **roll up into a monthly report** automatically — no manual copy-paste.
 - The app tracks each employee's **leave balance directly from HR's export**: net leave accrual to date, and what portion of it will **expire on December 31** if unused (Ethiopian annual leave has no carry-over) —